unionai-oss/pandera/docs/source/schema_inference.rst

 You can edit this yaml file by specifying column names under the ``column`` key.
-The respective values map onto key-word arguments in the :py:class:`Column` class.
+The respective values map onto key-word arguments in the :class:`~pandera.schema_components.Column` class.

 .. note::

-   Currently, only built-in :py:class:`Check` methods are supported under the ``checks`` key.
+   Currently, only built-in :class:`~pandera.checks.Check` methods are supported under the ``checks`` key.